tarantool/doc/doc/reference/configuration/cfg_snapshot_daemon.rst

     Since version 1.7.4.

-    The interval between actions by the checkpoint daemon, in seconds.
-If ``checkpoint_interval`` is set to a value greater than zero, and there is activity which causes change to a database, then the checkpoint daemon will call :doc:`box.snapshot() </reference/reference_lua/box_snapshot>` every ``checkpoint_interval``
+    The interval in seconds between actions by the checkpoint daemon.
+If ``checkpoint_interval`` is set to a value greater than zero, and there is activity which causes change to a database, then the checkpoint daemon calls :doc:`box.snapshot() </reference/reference_lua/box_snapshot>` every ``checkpoint_interval``
     seconds, creating a new snapshot file each time.
-If ``checkpoint_interval`` is set to zero, then the checkpoint daemon is disabled.
+If ``checkpoint_interval`` is set to zero, the checkpoint daemon is disabled.

-    For example:

     .. code-block:: lua

-        box.cfg{checkpoint_interval=60}
+        box.cfg{ checkpoint_interval = 7200 }

-    will cause the checkpoint daemon to create a new database snapshot once per minute, if there is activity.
+    In the example, the checkpoint daemon creates a new database snapshot every two hours, if there is activity.

     | Type: integer
     | Default: 3600 (one hour)